Treehuggers International

 Coated SC Bluwood being used for the frame of Jacques Lord's newly-rebuilt home.

-Nearly 18 months later, Jacques is nearing completion on re-building his home to the highest Leadership In Energy and Environmental Design standards, or LEED, as determined by the U.S. Green Building Council.
-In just a few months, Jacques will become one of the first homeowners in Southern California who built LEED from the ground-up, and perhaps the only one of those who lost a home in the October 2007 wildfires to re-build in such a manner.
+In just a few months, Jacques will become one of the first homeowners in Southern California who has built to LEED standards from the ground-up, and perhaps the only homeowner who lost a home in the October 2007 wildfires to re-build in such a manner.

-In addition to describing the step-by-step planning and building of his new house, overcoming obstacles from insurance companies and reluctant builders, and trying to find availablility and the right quantity of green building supplies with help from the California Center for Sustainable Energy and Greenspark, Jacques also speaks candidly about the frightening morning when his and his family’s lives were changed forever.
-Click HERE to read more on Jacques’s harrowing story, and “a future we never chose nor planned.”
+In addition to describing the step-by-step planning and building of his new house, overcoming obstacles from insurance companies and reluctant builders, and trying to find availablility and the right quantity of green building supplies with help from the California Center for Sustainable Energy and Greenspark, Jacques also speaks candidly about the frightening morning when he and his family found their lives changed forever.

-The Witch Creek Fire destroyed over 1,000 homes the morning of October 22, 2007, mostly in Rancho Bernardo but also across Lake Hodges In Escondido, and in Poway and Ramona, killing two people and injuring nearly 40 firefighters.
 Blown to the west through the San Dieguito River Valley by superheated, ultra-dry Santa Ana Winds, the Witch Creek Fire destroyed nearly everything in the 200,000 acres it scorched, with showers of fire-setting embers arriving a full hour before the tornadic firestorm cell itself.

 Always an inspirational, thoughtful guest, it is a pleasure to welcome our friend Jacques Lord back to Treehuggers International.
+You can read more about Jacques’ harrowing story here, and “a future we never chose nor planned.”

 The new Lord home nearing completion, complete with rainwater-catching driveway.